leafs11418/fantasyfun/README.md

 # fantasyfun

 Sample of code used to create rankings of qbs and skill position players (rb & wr) from the 2021 season and 2019-2021.
 Decided to rank players by their weekly average fantasy output + by their typical score range (interquartile range) due to many disappointing playoff performances by my team.
-I want to draft a consistent team (high floor) rather than an explosive team (high ceiling).
+I want to try drafting a consistent team (high floor) rather than an explosive team (high ceiling).

 Steps:
 - scrape weekly fantasy stats using BeautifulSoup